 Another advantage of IPVanish is its fast, reliable and stable connections.
 As with the best premium VPNs, the service comes with unlimited bandwidth for fast and reliable browsing on the internet, sending emails, and streaming video content with no interruption.
 Local ISPs accessed without a VPN typically throttle bandwidth for its customers during peak hours.
 Likewise, free VPN providers place their clients at the end of the bandwidth queue.

-Speed stats are always a top three concern for users seeking a solid VPN.
-While security and privacy are of utmost importance, no one wants their connection to be slowed in the process.
 We recommend running a few speed tests on different devices while using IPVanish to see how it performs for you.
 Try various server locations and times of day as well, since VPNs aren’t the only things that affect your overall speed performance.

 And, if you come to find out that IPVanish – or any VPN service for that matter – isn’t the source of your internet problems, consider an upgrade for your internet plan that includes higher bandwidth or a better connection type to meet your needs.

 Despite IPVanish’s multiple acquisitions, they did not let the change stop them from continually growing.
 Starting out with just 32 servers and a small fiber-optic network of its own, IPVanish has since grown its server network to include over 40,000 dynamic IP addresses on more than 1,500 servers in 75+ locations.
 Servers

 The majority of IPVanish’s server network is located in North America, Europe, and Australia today.

 The self-owned and diverse locations of those VPN servers place this service in the mid-to-high range of VPNs.
 As previously noted, the current operators of the service have never experienced a security or infrastructure breach.
 This makes the service an internationally trusted provider from a security perspective.